AlexisGlawitsch/AlexisGlawitsch/README.md

 I have a strong interest in backend development and data manipulation, and hope to work on something related to this in the future.
 I also enjoy UX design and data visualization, as I have a passion for art and all things visual.

-Things here are constantly under construction; I often work on my projects in private repositories for a while before setting them to public.
-Feel free to take a look around.

 ---

 ### Repo Overview

-**Creator Analytics** | *In the process of being revamped*

-My current side project at the moment.
-Intended to help Instagram Business and Creator accounts keep track of account statistics over longer periods of time than 7 days.
-The inspiration for this project came while I was attempting to graph out these statistics by hand — I realized there was no reason for me to do so when I could just write an application to do it for me!
-I'm using this as an opportunity to learn more about how full stack applications are linked together, as well as an introduction to working with databases on a small scale.

-**GachaBot** | *Python*

-A bot for the chat application Discord, written as a Python script.
-This is one of the first side projects I worked on, and taught me a lot about working with external libraries and APIs, parsing JSON data, simple image manipulation, and hosting via AWS.
+Under construction

 ---

 ### Work Experience

-**Stripe** | *Software Engineer Intern* | *June 2021 - Present*
+**Stripe** | *Software Engineer Intern* | *June 2021 - September 2021*

-I'm working with Ruby and Ruby on Rails to improve the Stripe Connector to NetSuite.
+I worked with Ruby and Ruby on Rails to integrate a new Stripe feature in the Stripe Connector to NetSuite.

 **American Express** | *Software Engineer Intern* | *July 2020 - August 2020*